stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/directories.rst.txt

   Depending on what SDK or Integration you are using, further steps may also be necessary to fully enable Login with Facebook.

 At this point, any users that choose to login via Facebook will go through the Facebook OAuth 2.0 process and have new Accounts created inside this Directory using information retrieved from Facebook.
+For more information about Social Login, see the `Client API documentation <https://docs.stormpath.com/client-api/product-guide/latest/social_login.html#initiate-social-login>`__.

 .. _create-github: